matrix-org/matrix-spec-proposals/proposals/3864-room-nicknames.md

 After the reasonable migration time, clients may remove the unstable event types unconditionally, prefereable automtatically and in the background when finding such a event type.
+The migration policy might cause old clients to "lose" the user-given ones, however hopefully this will move clients to migrate as well and users to update their clients.